|Bishop John England Award|

 For Defending First Amendment Rights of the Publisher

-Bishop John England was a renowned defender of religous liberty and a prodigious journalist and publisher who founded the first Catholic newspaper in the United State in 1837, The United States Catholic Miscellany, when he was bishop of Charleston, South Carolina.
+Bishop John England was a renowned defender of religious liberty and a prodigious journalist and publisher who founded the first Catholic newspaper in the United State in 1822, The United States Catholic Miscellany, when he was bishop of Charleston, South Carolina.

-Catholic Press Association president Arthur McKenna inaugurated the Bishop John England Award for the Defense of Religious Freedom in 1992.
+In 1992, Catholic Press Association president Arthur McKenna inaugurated the Bishop John England Award for the Defense of Religious Freedom.
 The concept for the award originated with Father John Igoe, editor of One Voice, the diocesan newspaper of Birmingham, Alabama, who suggested that the CPA honor publishers who used the Catholic press to defend the rights of religion and individuals in a free society.